cloudevents/spec/spec.md

 platform/vendor specific protocols (AWS Kinesis, Azure Event Grid).

 ## Context Attributes
-Every event in the OpenEventing specification includes context which is a set of consistent metadata attributes tools and developers can rely upon to understand how to handle the event and its data.
+Every event in the CloudEvents specification includes context which is a set of consistent metadata attributes tools and developers can rely upon to understand how to handle the event and its data.